 Hi, I’m Kirsten!

-I’m an early-career researcher and field-builder working on biosecurity, with interests in emerging technology policy and international security.
 I care deeply about shifting biosecurity governance to safer and more anticipatory systems to prevent accidental and deliberate biological threats, and advance responsible, inclusive governance across both civilian and defense spaces.

-Previously, I was a United Nations Office for Disarmament Affairs Youth4Biosecurity Fellow and Nuclear Threat Initiative | Bio Next Generation Delegate.
-I also led Project SHIELD PH, a pioneering initiative that mapped the Philippine biosecurity system.
+Previously, I was a delegate at the Biosecurity Emerging Leaders Declaration at the 61st Munich Security Conference, United Nations Office for Disarmament Affairs Youth4Biosecurity Fellow, and Nuclear Threat Initiative | Bio Next Generation Delegate.
+I also led Project SHIELD PH, an initiative that mapped the Philippine biosecurity system.

 Here’s me singing a song called “My Days” that’s inspiring me this new year :)